John Wesley Turner: Charleston

-On June 13, 1863 Turner was appointed chief of staff in the Department of the South under Quincy A. Gillmore.
+On June 13, 1863, Turner was appointed chief of staff in the Department of the South under Quincy A. Gillmore.
 He participated in the operations against Charleston, South Carolina in 1863.
-On September 6, 1863 Turner was awarded a brevet promotion to Major, U.S. Army for his service at Battery Wagner.
-The following day he was appointed brigadier general of U.S. Volunteers.
+On September 6, 1863, Turner was awarded a brevet promotion to Major, U.S. Army for his service at Battery Wagner.
+The following day, he was appointed brigadier general of U.S. Volunteers.

 Petersburg

-In May 1864 Gillmore's X Corps was transferred to the Petersburg front and Turner continued as chief of staff through the Bermuda Hundred Campaign.
-On June 22, 1864 he received his first infantry command of the war at the head of the 2nd Division, X Corps.
-Turner and his division participated in the Siege of Petersburg, primarily north of the James River.
-Although held in reserve at the battle of the Crater, Turner was nonetheless given a brevet promotion to lieutenant colonel, U.S. Army.
-During the Winter of 1864/1865 he served as chief of staff to the Army of the James.
+In May 1864, Gillmore's X Corps was transferred to the Petersburg front, and Turner continued as chief of staff through the Bermuda Hundred campaign.
+On June 22, 1864, he received his first infantry command of the war at the head of the 2nd Division, X Corps.
+Turner and his division participated in the siege of Petersburg, primarily north of the James River.
+Although held in reserve at the Battle of the Crater, Turner was nonetheless given a brevet promotion to lieutenant colonel, U.S. Army.
+During the Winter of 1864/1865, he served as chief of staff to the Army of the James.

 Fort Gregg and Appomattox

 The defeat of Confederate forces in the Shenandoah Valley freed up available units in Philip H. Sheridan's Army of the Shenandoah to be sent to the Petersburg front.
 In March, Turner assumed command of the so-called Independent Division of reinforcements from the recently victorious Army of the Shenandoah.
 Despite its name, Turner's Independent Division was attached to the newly created XXIV Corps under John Gibbon.
 At the end of the Petersburg Campaign, Gibbon's corps was assigned the task of assaulting Forts Gregg and Whitworth.
 Turner's division was split between the two forts, sending one brigade against the lesser Fort Whitworth, while the other two joined Robert S. Foster in the main thrust against Fort Gregg.
 With the fall of Petersburg, Turner participated in the forced march to Appomattox Courthouse, where he and other troops of the Army of the James directly intercepted Robert E. Lee and the Army of Northern Virginia.
-Turner was given a brevet promotions to colonel, brigadier general and major general in the U.S. Army for services at Petersburg.
+Turner was given brevet promotions to colonel, brigadier general and major general in the U.S. Army for services at Petersburg.